Platform Power: How Google and Facebook became the hubs of New Media

 CONTINUAL USER ENGAGEMENT

 At the outset, Google and Facebook offered web services that provided a novel way for users to accomplish simple tasks with the use of the internet.
-Today, the two platforms have a firm grip on the global market with the services they offer through their various subsidiaries, along with their flagship services.
+Today, the two platforms have a firm grip on the global market with the services they offer through their various subsidiaries, besides their flagship services.
 In fact, these services are the principal mediums through which most people experience the internet today, with Google being the most widely used search engine and Facebook being the most popular social network.
 So, in the fast-moving age of digital innovation with the steady threat of disruption, the sustained dominance of Google and Facebook has certainly been no small feat.
 As businesses that earned most of their revenue through advertising, Google and Facebook needed the sustained engagement of their audience.

 Through the course of their expansion, the two platform giants shared two notable similarities in their approach—one being the multiple strategic acquisitions to expand their reach and the other being a series of measures to ensure user engagement and user retention.